box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/1-configure-slack.md

 **Display Information** section at the bottom to customize the application in your workspace.

-## Configure the Slack app event listener
+## Configure the Slack app's event listener

-Where slash commands will allow Slack channel users to share Box content with everyone in the channel, the event listener will allow us to monitor for passive events within the channel.

-For this bot, we want to monitor three
-[Slack events][slack-events] to produce actions within Box.
+Setting up an event listener for our Slack app will allow us to monitor for events within the channel.
+For this bot, we want to monitor three [Slack events][slack-events] in order to perform actions within Box.

 * [`bot_added`][slack-event-bot-added]: When the bot is first added to a channel, it will get a list of all users in the channel, then create a Box group for those users.
-Content will be added to the group through the Slash commands.
+We can then use this group later on to add that group to any content that is shared with the **slash command**.
-* [`member_joined_channel`][slack-event-member-joined]: When a new Slack user joins a channel they will be added to the Box group.
+* [`member_joined_channel`][slack-event-member-joined]: When a new user
+ joins a Slack channel they will be added to the Box group.
-* [`member_left_channel`][slack-event-member-left]: When a channel user leaves or is removed, they will be removed from the Box group.
+* [`member_left_channel`][slack-event-member-left]: When a user leaves a Slack channel, or the user is removed, they will be removed from the Box group.

-To set up a notification URL to which new Slack event payloads will be sent, Slack requires a verification step.
+To set up a notification URL to which these Slack event payloads will be sent, Slack requires a verification step.
 When you set an event listener URL for your bot application code, Slack will immediately send a challenge to that URL to verify that it's valid.
 This will be an HTTP POST with a payload that looks something like the following: